ucldc/ingest_deploy/README.md

 ### <a name="newcode">Picking up new harvester or ingest code</a>

-When new harvester or ingest code is pushed, you need to create a new generation of worker machines to pick up the new code:
+When new harvester or ingest code is pushed, you need to create a new AMI to pick up the new code:

 * First, terminate the existing machines: `ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers.yml <--limit=10.60.?.?>`
-* Then go through the worker create process again, creating and provisioning machines as needed.
+* Then follow steps/contact harvest programmer to follow steps in "create a new AMI", below

 ### <a name="solrscratch">Recreating the Solr Index from scratch</a>